AdobeDocs/journey-optimizer.it-IT/help/using/configuration/ip-warmup-running.md

    ![](assets/ip-warmup-plan-run-more-actions.png)

+## Dividere una fase {#split-phase}

-1. In qualsiasi momento, se desideri utilizzare una campagna diversa a partire da un’esecuzione specifica, seleziona la **[!UICONTROL Opzione Dividi in una nuova fase]** dall’icona dei tre puntini.
+In qualsiasi momento, se desideri utilizzare una campagna diversa a partire da un’esecuzione specifica, seleziona la **[!UICONTROL Opzione Dividi in una nuova fase]** dall’icona dei tre puntini.

 Viene creata una nuova fase per le restanti esecuzioni della fase corrente.
 Segui i passaggi [sopra](#define-phases) per definire la nuova fase.

-   Ad esempio, se selezioni questa opzione per #4 di esecuzione, le esecuzioni #4 a #8 verranno spostate in una nuova fase.
+Ad esempio, se selezioni questa opzione per Esegui #4, le esecuzioni #4 a #8 verranno spostate in una nuova fase.

 <!--
 You don't have to decide the campaign upfront.
 You can do a split later.
 It's a work in progress plan: you activate one run at a time with a campaign and you always have the flexibility to modify it while working on it.